-- Affirmative Action, Equal Opportunity and Education
+- Affirmative Action and Equal Opportunity

 - Americans with Disabilities Act (ADA)